 I’m an innovator in the business world, too.
 I’ve founded or co-founded a couple small companies and have developed all kinds of genuinely new, nobody-ever-did-this-before programs for my employers and clients.
 (You can learn more about my business offerings at Black Dog Strategic.).
 I even started a campaign for president (okay, maybe this one wasn’t entirely serious).

 Let’s see, what else?

 - I used to be a poet.
 Who wished he could earn a living being one.
 But couldn’t, so he retired.

 - My current creative passion is photography.
 I’ve always wanted to do something visual and have been fortunate to have friends who were talented shooters.
 So I finally bought a camera and set about the business of learning a new skill from the ground up.
 Vertical learning curves do not scare me, apparently.
+Check me out.

 - Politically I’m probably most easily labeled as a “progressive,” although the “easily” part is guaranteed to lead a slothful thinker into trouble.
 For instance, I hold some views that are seen as extremely “conservative.”
 In general, I think that our labels are pretty counter-poductive – “left/right” and “blue/red” are mostly clever PR tactics that let the have-mores divide and conquer the have-lesses.
 There’s a divide in the world, all right, but it ain’t left vs. right – it’s top vs. bottom.
 Once you process that and factor in my rabid belief in education, you begin to understand why most conventional political distinctions make no sense to me.
 At all.